a-l-h/splunk-app-proper-alerts/doc/overview.rst

 It checks for all enabled and scheduled alerts, perform the automatic checks and save results into a KV Store lookup.

-It performs CRUD (Create, read, update, and delete) operations to the KV store lookup:
+It performs CRUD (Create, Read, Update, and Delete) operations to the KV store lookup:

-- If the alert has been created since the last execution of the alert, a new entry is created
+- If the alert has been created since alert's last run, a new entry is created

-- If the alert has changed since the last exection of the alert, the entry is updated
+- If the alert has changed since alert's last run, the entry is updated

-- If the alert does not exist anymore since the last execution of the alert, the entry is deleted
+- If the alert does not exist anymore since alert's last run, the entry is deleted

 :ref:`Specifics<Update KV Store lookup>`